Leisure Suit Larry 6: Shape Up or Slip Out!: Development

 The game featured an improved video and sound quality, and also returned to the earlier Sierra philosophy of "punishing" wrong moves with the player's death.
 However, the deaths were only for humor's sake, as a "Try Again" button allowed the player to reverse the mistake.
 In at least one case, however, the player could reach a dead end from which the game could not be completed.
-It was also the first game to be released in the next year as a CD edition with voices, better graphics and higher resolution compared to the floppy version.

-This is also the first Larry game with SVGA graphics, and voice-overs in the CD version.
 The original disk VGA version’s interface uses the same fonts and menus as the older SCI0 games, in a bit of a nostalgic callback.
 Unlike the other SCI1 titles, which hide the icon selections at the top of the screen, the lower part is taken up by the icons, with quick access to your inventory.
+Retail versions were distributed in English or German versions, and in collection Leisure Suit Larry's Greatest Hits & Misses a Polish version was also present.

+CD version

+It was the first Larry game to be released as a CD edition with dubbing, and the SVGA mode with better graphics and higher resolution (640x480) compared to the floppy version (320x200).
+The VGA mode with lower resolution was also included in the CD edition.

-The SVGA version, only included on the CD release, changes up the interface a bit by enlarging the lower section and sticking in a text box, along with the character portraits, so the dialogue and messages no longer appear on the main screen.
+The SVGA version changes up the interface a bit by enlarging the lower section and sticking in a text box, along with the character portraits, so the dialogue and messages no longer appear on the main screen.
 The inventory has been moved to the top of the screen.